 - (b) If a substitute enters the field of play without the authority of the Referee, play shall be stopped.
 The substitute shall be cautioned and removed from the field or sent off according to the circumstances.
-The game shall be restarted by the Referee dropping the ball at the place where it was when play was stopped. - (c) For any other infringement of this law, the player concerned shall be cautioned, and if the game is stopped by the Referee, to administer the caution, it shall be re-started by an indirect free-kick, to be taken by a player of the opposing team, from the place where the ball was, when play was stopped.
+The game shall be restarted by the Referee dropping the ball at the place where it was when play was stopped, unless it was within the goal area at that time, in which case it shall be dropped on that part of the goal area line which runs parallel to the goal line, at the point nearest to where the ball was when play was stopped. - (c) For any other infringement of this law, the player concerned shall be cautioned, and if the game is stopped by the Referee, to administer the caution, it shall be re-started by an indirect free-kick, to be taken by a player of the opposing team, from the place where the ball was, when play was stopped.
 If the free-kick is awarded to a team within its own goal area, it may be taken from any point within that half of the goal area in which the ball was when play was stopped.

-LAW IV. - PLAYERS' EQUIPMENT
+LAW IV. - PLAYERS' EOUIPMENT